sparkfabrik/company-playbook/content/working-at-sparkfabrik/one-to-one-meetings.md

 /*
 Description: How we make sure people grow and express themselves in SparkFabrik
-Sort: 80
+Sort: 60
 */

 Our one-to-one meeting is heavily inspired in spirit and practice by the [24 questions to ask in your next 1:1 meeting](https://www.small-improvements.com/blog/24-questions-ask-next-11-meeting/) post by Jason Lauristen on _Small improvements_ blog.

 HR representative and team leads engaging in one-to-ones with developers are required to read the whole post and take inspiration.

-## Scheduling
+## Cadence

-Three (3) one-to-one meetings are scheduled each year.
+Time is always right for a one-to-one, should the need arise.
+Anyone who wants to have a conversation with the HR or the company management, be it on a specific topic or to share general feedback, can ask for one to the HR.

+As a rule of thumb, the company will make sure that every employee have at least two one-to-one meetings each year.
 All employees with a role in operations will attend the meeting with a designated HR representative.
-Each employee must [get ready for the meeting compiling her ISC](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) with her team leader.
-Optionally junior developers ISCs [may be compiled with the help of a senior team mate](/working-at-sparkfabrik/impact-scoring#how-scoring-happens) and their one-to-one conducted by a lead developer.
+There are no prerequisites for one-to-ones, and an effective agenda for the meeting is detailed below, but each employee who wants to take the most out of the event must come prepared with topics to discuss.

+The one-to-one is a great opportunity to talk about your career, your performance and your professional goals.
+If you feel this is important, we strongly advise you [get ready for the meeting with a self-assesment](/working-at-sparkfabrik/impact-assessment).
+Optionally you can ask for an assessment to your responsible or senior team mate - this is especially recommended to junior developers.

 ## Goal